endail/hx711/README.md

 ## Calibrate

 `make` will create the executable `bin/hx711calibration` in the project directory.
 You can use this to calibrate your load cell and HX711 chip.
-Run it as follows and follow the prompts.
 Arguments are as follows:

 - **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin.